Breadkenty/04-02-Pokemon_Client/README.md

 ### Explorer Mode

-- [] Choose one of the APIs from
+- [x] TOP TIP: Choose an API that has a simple, less nested API.
+Perhaps one that just returns an array of one-level-deep objects.
+This will make your task*significantly* easier.
-  [this list](https://github.com/public-apis/public-apis) that does not request "AUTH" (Authorization) since an API that requires authorization is a little more difficult to use when first learning.
+- [x] Choose one of the APIs from [this list](https://github.com/public-apis/public-apis) that does not request "AUTH" (Authorization) since an API that requires authorization is a little more difficult to use when first learning.
 I have also selected some sample APIs that will be good choices:

 | API                                                      | Documentation                                  |
 | -------------------------------------------------------- | ---------------------------------------------- |